The Great Migration of Canada saw one of the biggest movements of people around the globe

 Many of us around the world find we have a family history connection with Canada.
-We take it for granted that a branch of our family left their home country and set off for Canada.
-But why would they have undertaken such an expedition, what were the motives of the people undertaking the trek?
+In Britain we take it for granted that a branch of our family left their home country and set off for Canada.
+But what was happening at home to cause this migration?
+Where else were the migrants coming from and why and once they had arrived in Canada, what other factors then made them migrate internally?

 There were a number of factors at work that just happened to peak at the same time.